Sobolev5/carrot-rpc/README.md

     d["number_a"] = 1
     d["number_b"] = 2

-    # get response dict from microservice «BB»
+    # get response dict from microservice BB
     carrot = await CarrotCall(AMQP_URI=AMQP_URI).connect()
     response_from_BB = await carrot.call(d, "BB:sum_a_and_b", timeout=5)
     print(response_from_BB) # {"sum": 3}

-    # you can send request to another microservice without reply (like standart call):
+    # you can send request to microservice BB without reply (like standart call):
     await carrot.call(dct, "BB:sum_a_and_b", without_reply=True)
-    # in this case «BB» just calculate sum and do not send response to caller.
+    # in this case BB just calculate sum and do not send response to caller.

 loop = asyncio.get_event_loop()